 5 spectacular WordPress alternatives

 Historically, WordPress started out as blogging software.
 Now, it’s grown into a full-fledged CMS that can run any type of site — it’s capable of being the publishing platform of online stores, photo galleries, online directories, and any other variety of sites you can think of — which, for software, spells bloat, complexity and excess features you don’t need if you simply want to run a blog.

 This is where Ghost comes into the picture.

 This WordPress alternative’s beautifully simple UI allows bloggers to compose their posts without being distracted by menus, widgets, settings, and tools not related to writing.

 Compared to WordPress, however, it’s much harder to find a budget shared hosting service that can run Ghost due to its Node.js dependence.
 In contrast, WordPress and its required web server technologies PHP and MySQL are commonly available on a vast majority of web hosts.

 But if you’re using a VPS, dedicated server, or shared hosting that has Node.js installed, then you’re good to go.
-Also, keep in mind that Ghost is still new, and if it takes off, it will only be a matter of time before one-click installs for Ghost on web hosts become the norm.

 If you want a fast-loading site then you can’t do any better than serving plain static HTML documents.
 And if you want to do this more easily for content publishing, then Jekyll is the answer.